Counting Business Days: How Companies Actually Calculate Deadlines

 Across all three industries, the hardest part of business day calculation isn't the math — it's the data.
 Maintaining accurate, current holiday calendars is genuinely difficult for several reasons:

-• Moveable feasts: Holidays like Easter, Eid al-Fitr, and Diwali shift every year.
-A system that hardcodes "April 9" for Easter will break every other year.
+- Moveable feasts: Holidays like Easter, Eid al-Fitr, and Diwali shift every year.
+A system that hardcodes a fixed date for Easter will break almost immediately.

-• Last-minute declarations: Governments occasionally declare surprise public holidays (national days of mourning, for instance).
+- Last-minute declarations: Governments occasionally declare surprise public holidays, such as national days of mourning.
 No automated system catches these instantly.

 Building It Into Systems vs. Doing It Manually

-Small teams often calculate business days manually — and for low-volume, single-jurisdiction work, that's often fine.
-A freelancer who needs to respond to a contract in "10 business days" can count it out on a calendar without incident.
+Small teams often calculate business days manually — and for low-volume, single-jurisdiction work, that's frequently fine.
+A freelancer who needs to respond to a contract in "10 business days" can usually count it out on a calendar without incident.

 The problems emerge at scale and at borders.
 When you're processing thousands of orders, hundreds of filings, or dozens of cross-border transactions, manual calculation introduces error rates that are simply unacceptable.
-The firms profiled here all reached a tipping point — usually after an expensive mistake — where they formalized the process.
+Most teams reach a tipping point — often after an expensive mistake — where they formalize the process.

 The typical evolution looks like this: